openmm/openmm/docs-source/usersguide/application.rst

     simulation.reporters.append(PDBReporter('output.pdb', 1000))

-The two parameters of the PDBReporter are the output filename and how often (in number of time steps) output structures should be written.
-To use DCD format, just replace “PDBReporter” with “DCDReporter”.
+The two parameters of the :class:`PDBReporter` are the output filename and how often (in number of time steps) output structures should be written.
+To use DCD format, just replace :class:`PDBReporter` with :class:`DCDReporter`.
 The parameters represent the same values:
 ::